turing228/trigram_grep/README.md

 Ok, that is very easy to describe:

-1. Firstly, we index the selected directory by the method "trigram grep".
-That means we remember in `QSet<quint32> file_trigrams` all trigrams inside each file (trigram is a sequence of exactly 3 letters) (yes, we represent trigrams as `quint32`, for more details [check the code](https://github.com/turing228/trigram_grep/blob/ccdceabcc5352e7979c014e28272ce7a847a6cd9/back/IndexingWorker.cpp#L93))
+1. Firstly, we index the selected directory by the method "trigram grep" ([described by Google's developers][trigram index]).
+That means we remember in `QSet<quint32> file_trigrams` all trigrams inside each file (trigram is a sequence of exactly 3 letters) (yes, we represent trigrams as `quint32`, for more details [check the code][how do we use quint32])
-2. Secondly, to fastly find the search string, [we memorize trigrams of the search string](https://github.com/turing228/trigram_grep/blob/ccdceabcc5352e7979c014e28272ce7a847a6cd9/back/SearchingWorker.cpp#L75)
+2. Secondly, to fastly find the search string, [we memorize trigrams of the search string][trigrams' memorizing]
-3. Finally, we fastly check every file [does it contain the search trigrams](https://github.com/turing228/trigram_grep/blob/ccdceabcc5352e7979c014e28272ce7a847a6cd9/back/SearchingWorker.cpp#L96) and then manually check [does it actually contain the whole search string](https://github.com/turing228/trigram_grep/blob/ccdceabcc5352e7979c014e28272ce7a847a6cd9/back/SearchingWorker.cpp#L115)
+3. Finally, we fastly check every file [does it contain the search trigrams][checking trigrams in files] and then manually check [does it actually contain the whole search string][exact checking]

 ## 📂 Files description